On the Rank of Multigraded Differential Modules: Introduction

-This inequality is already known when $F$ is a resolution---i.e.\ $H(F)$ is concentrated in a single homological degree---from the work of Charalambous and Santoni on the Buchsbaum-Eisenbud-Horrocks problem \cite{MR1094254,MR1028267}.
-Recall that for a $\mathbb{Z}$-graded polynomial ring, the Buchsbaum-Eisenbud-Horrocks problem is to show that all non-zero finite length $R$-modules $M$ satisfy $\beta_i(M)\geq\binom{d}{i}$, where $\beta_i(M)$ is the $i$-th Betti number of $M$ \cite{MR0453723,MR544153}.
+This inequality is already known when $F$ is a resolution---i.e.\ $F_i=0$ for $i<0$ and $H_i(F)=0$ for $i\neq 0$---from the work of Charalambous and Santoni on the Buchsbaum-Eisenbud-Horrocks problem \cite{MR1094254,MR1028267}.
+Recall that for a $\mathbb{Z}$-graded polynomial ring, the Buchsbaum-Eisenbud-Horrocks problem is to show that $\beta_i(M)\geq\binom{d}{i}$ all $\mathbb{Z}$-graded $R$-modules $M$ with non-zero finite length, where $\beta_i(M)$ is the $i$-th Betti number of $M$ \cite{MR0453723,MR544153}.
 Summing the binomial coefficients gives \eqref{intro-cx-conseq} when $F$ is a free resolution of a non-zero finite length $\mathbb{Z}^d$-graded module $M$.
 However, when $F$ is not acyclic it is not clear how to establish \eqref{intro-cx-conseq} without using differential modules.

 Working with differential modules provides an advantage in that it simultaneously treats the case of free resolutions and free complexes with homology spread among several homological degrees, as well as other contexts.
 One such application arises in the conjectures of Carlsson and Halperin concerning a lower bound on the rank of DG-modules with non-zero finite length homology \cite{MR874170,MR787835}.
 For this connection between differential modules and DG-modules see \cite[\S 5]{MR2308849}.